assadnavi/assadnavi.github.io/_posts/2023-08-29-computing-compound-interest.md

 ---
 layout: post
-title:  "Computing compound interest"
+title:  "What is compound interest and how to compute it ?"
 date:   2023-08-29 00:00:00 +0000
 published: true
 ---
 In this article, we will use functional programming to solve a problem related to the financial topic.
-The goal of this article is to build a recursive solution to the yearly compounding interest problem and present a vba implementation for it.
-In a future article, we will improve this solution and provide the continuous compounding solution.
+The goal of this article is to explain the process of a yearly interest compounding and build a recursive solution to its calculation.
+Additionally, we will present a vba implementation for it.
 <br/>
 <br/>
 ## What is a compound interest ?
-When investing money, the compound interest is the total money obtained at the end of the investment period including the re-investment of intermediate gains.
+When investing money, compound interest means that the intermediate gains are reinvested until the end of the investment period.
 As an example, assume we invest 100 USD for 2 years at an annual rate of 10%.
 What is the money we will have at the end of the second years ?
 Here is the calculation breakdown.

 {% highlight cpp %}
 Start of year 1 =>  Investing 100 USD